-This is a selling exhibition of original watercolours and Fine Art prints.
+Original watercolours and Fine Art prints are available for purchase.
 Print prices start at just £10.

 Selected to be Artist in Residence for the Petrified Forest National Park in Arizona.